mihainsto/FMI/README.md

 # FMI
-All my coding from Faculty of Computer Science-University of Bucharest
+All my coding as a bachelor student of Computer science at Univeristy of Bucharest